Adopt

 Story

 Meet Morsel, a gentle young adult whose world hasn’t always been predictable—but who is steadily learning that love, safety, and comfort are real.
 Rescued from a hoarding situation, Morsel came into foster care unsure and overwhelmed.
 Today, she is making beautiful progress.
 While she still needs an understanding adopter, she’s gaining confidence more each day and showing just how capable she is of trust (and how much she wants to).
 She thrives on routine, has started to truly enjoy affection (often returning it with soft little kisses), and is beginning to settle into the rhythm of home life.
-Morsel is fully pee pad trained and is making steady progress with her leash skills, especially in quieter environments where she feels safe.
+Morsel is fully pee pad trained and totally potty trained once she is comfortable in her home.
+She is making steady progress with her leash skills, especially in quieter environments where she feels safe.
 She is crate trained but doesn’t need to be crated.
 She does well on car rides and is becoming more comfortable being picked up when needed.
 She’s not quite ready for a bustling, unpredictable world—but with patience and consistency, she continues to blossom.
 Other dogs are truly her safe place.
 Morsel is wonderful with dogs of all sizes, naturally submissive, and must have a confident canine companion in her adoptive home to help guide and reassure her.
 She looks to other dogs for cues and comfort—it’s essential for her continued growth.
 Because of her sensitive nature, Morsel would do best in a quieter household.
 Older, respectful children who understand the importance of giving her space would be most appropriate.
 Morsel also has an impressive (and important to note!) skill—she can climb chain link fencing like a little spider woman in the making.
-Because of this, she requires a securely fenced yard with privacy fencing to keep her safe while she continues building confidence.
+Because of this, she needs an adopter to keep her safe while she settles into her new home.
 Her leash skills are still developing, so safe outdoor space is key right now.
 Morsel won’t be an instant, outgoing companion—but for the right person, she will be something even more meaningful.
 She is the kind of dog whose love is earned slowly, quietly, and deeply.
 And that kind of bond?
 It’s truly something special.
 If you believe in patience, in progress, and in the beauty of watching a dog come into her own, Morsel may be the one you’ve been waiting for.
 Morsel is fostered in Reading (Berks County), Pennsylvania and is ready to head home. www.mostlymuttz.org Link to Morsel’s bio: https://www.wagtopia.com/search/pet?id=2641184&name=Morsel Morsel is in our Meet Me Program: Dogs featured in our Meet Me Program are participating simply because their foster or a dedicated volunteer is willing and able to take part—this is not based on breed, personality, behavior, or how long a dog has been waiting for a home.
 Because Mostly Muttz Rescue does not have a physical shelter location, this program allows adopters to connect directly with the people who know each dog best.
 It’s a great opportunity to ask questions, learn more about daily life with the dog, and even schedule an individual meet & greet at an approved location—either before applying or while your application is pending.
 To get started, email meet_me@mostlymuttz.org with your contact information, and the dog’s foster or volunteer will be in touch. https://facebook.com/mostlymuttz PA Kennel License: 10872 PO Box 406 Gilbertsville, PA 19525 #mostlymuttzrescue #adoptabledogs #jrtlove ##2641184##

 Search for a Rat Terrier puppy or dog